Top 45 SQL Coding Interview Questions and Answers (with Tips)

 WHERE name = 'Alice';

-Sample Answer: To identify duplicate records, we can use the GROUP BY clause along with HAVING to filter groups with more than one occurrence.
+Sample Answer: To identify duplicate records, we can use the GROUP BY clause and the HAVING clause to filter groups that have more than one occurrence.
 For instance, to find employees with the same name:

 SELECT name, COUNT(*) AS count